Why are Site Plans so Important?

 Hint - they will save you money and more

-Site Plans are so important because they enable cost efficiencies through all stages of all types of projects such as major renovations, extensions, new buildings, land subdivisions and even granny flats and carports, especially if adopted early.
-By all stages we mean from preliminary design through to completion.
+Site Plans are so important because they enable cost efficiencies through all stages of all types of projects such as major renovations, extensions, new buildings, land subdivisions and even granny flats and carports - especially if obtained early.
+By all stages we mean prior to preliminary design through to completion.

-In fact, if you are seeking to build something that requires a Council development approval [DA] it’s highly likely that you will need to have one anyway so rather than wait until a later stage of the project you will get the most benefit by having one done at the very start – it won’t cost you any more money.
+In fact, if you are seeking to build something that requires a Council development approval [DA] it’s highly likely that you will need to have one anyway, so why wait until a later stage - you will get the most benefit by having one done at the very start and it won’t cost you any more money.

 This may sound like just another piece of marketing rhetoric but it's not.
-It's about accurately locating detail, first time, that will be needed.
+It's about accurately locating detailed information, needed first time, that will be needed.
 No expensive site re-visits required or even more expensive mistakes resulting from inaccurate or missing information.

 A good quality Site Plan, also often referred to as a Detail & Contour Survey, is so important because it provides building designers, project managers, town planners and other building industry professionals with much more information at a similar price point than they could ever achieve before.
 This enables cost efficiencies through all stages of projects, especially if adopted early.
 It also means that they are all working off the exact same information thus eliminating time consuming and expensive errors and miscommunication between consultants.

-The information shown on a site plan will vary depending on the size and nature of the project, so it then becomes apparent that the greater the amount of information that is required the greater is the time and cost to gather that information and to prepare the plan.
+The information shown on a site plan will vary depending on the size and nature of the project.
+It then becomes apparent that the greater the amount of information that is required, the greater is the time and cost to gather that information and to prepare the plan.